MRSa/InventoryManager/Readme.md

-Inventory Manager : A personal inventory management app for Android
+# Inventory Manager : A personal inventory management app for Android

-This repository is under construction.